10 Causes of Light Brown Stools: What's Normal & Not?

 6. Bile-related conditions.

 The brown color of your stool originates from bilirubin which reaches your intestine through the bile.
-The bile is formed initially inside the liver, stored in the gallbladder, and released into the duodenum through the bile ducts.
+The bile is formed inside the liver, stored in the gallbladder, and released into the duodenum through the bile ducts.

 Common bile conditions lead to pale brown stools: